daattali/beautiful-jekyll/_drafts/10-simple-and-cost-effective-family-meals.md

 #### SIMPLE FISH MEAL

-Our favorite a simplest recipe is taking salmon or haddock with olive oil, salt, and pepper and frying it on our griddle.
+Our favorite simplest recipe is taking salmon or haddock with olive oil, salt, and pepper and frying it on our griddle.

 I make instant pot quinoa/rice.
-Find the recipe here.
+Find a good recipe [here](https://minimalistbaker.com/instant-pot-quinoa-fluffy-perfect-no-soaking/).
 I add spices like cumin and oregano.
 I'll use broth instead of water if I have some too.

 Veggies is usually roast veggies or steamed veggies.
 Whatever we feel like or have to use up.
-Olive oil, salt, and pepper is out go to mix.
+Olive oil, salt, and pepper is our go to mix.

-Broiled fish, veggies, quinoa/rice

 #### BREAKFAST BAR

 We use breakfast bars most days for breakfast.
 It consists of dry oatmeal with added milk or pot oatmeal.
-The kids choose their own combinations from the ingredients below.
+The kids choose their own combinations from the ingredients below:

-Ingredients:
-Oatmeal
+* Oatmeal
-Milk
+* Milk
-Dried fruit
+* Dried or fresh fruit
-Chia and flax seed
+* Chia and flaxseed
-Frozen berries
+* Frozen berries
-Yogurt
+* Yogurt
-Peanut butter
+* Peanut butter

 FREE SOMETHING???